celehs/PheMART/README.md

 ### 2. Fine-Tuning or Training a New Model
 - **Variant Embeddings**: Precomputed embeddings for missense variants.
-- **Phenotype Embeddings**: Precomputed phenotype representation (e.g., derived from EHR or knowledge graphs).
+- **Phenotype Embeddings**: Precomputed phenotype representation.
+The LLM phenotype embeddings have been provided and the EHR embedding will be provided upon request.
 - **Training Labels (if available)**: Variant-pathogenicity annotations.

-**Note:** Some input datasets (e.g., clinical EHR embeddings) cannot be publicly shared due to privacy constraints.
-However, we provide scripts to preprocess user-provided data.
+**Note:** We also provide scripts to preprocess user-provided patient-level data for generating EHR embeddings..

 ---